sandialabs/bientropy/README.md

 ```
 python -m bientropy.demo
 ```
-This file (`bientropy/demo.py`) also serves as a good example for using the package.
+This runs [demo.py](/bientropy/demo.py), which also serves as an example for using the package.

 The same benchmark script used to generate the data shown in the table and plot above is also included.
 It can be run with: